 To raise the humidity around any orchid, sit the pot on some pebbles in a tray filled with a little water.
 Just don’t let the plant touch the water, to avoid root rot.

-Phalaenopsis blooms appear from winter to early spring and can last 2 to 4 months.
+Phalaenopsis blooms appear from winter to early spring and can last two to four months.
 Coax them to re-bloom by using a balanced orchid fertilizer as the label recommends.

 Cattleya orchids (KAT-lee-ah), pictured at the top of this page, prefer bright, indirect light and temperatures from 55 to 60 degrees Fahrenheit at night and 70 to 85 degrees Fahrenheit during the day.
 Direct sun can burn their leaves.
 They need high humidity and good air circulation and should be allowed to dry out between waterings.